Behavioural and Developmental Psychiatry

-Our education and training brings together clinical and academic expertise from south London and Maudsley and the Institute of Psychiatry, Psychology and Neuroscience.
+Our education and training brings together clinical and academic expertise from the South London and Maudsley NHS Foundation Trust and the Institute of Psychiatry, Psychology and Neuroscience (IoPPN).
 We aim to deliver excellent evidence-based programmes that support a competent and modernised workforce in delivering high quality mental health care.

 Key achievements in education include:

 - Recruitment of 15 CAG-wide education and training champions to support training in the CAG

 - The Adult ADHD Service was awarded a grant from the Maudsley Charity to develop a service user educational app.